 To find the best travel strollers, I compared the top 30 models on a range of factors.
 I looked at variables including price, popularity, average customer reviews, stroller weight, and maximum child weight limit.
 By inputting this data into a spreadsheet, I was able to rank them to find the definitive top five.
 This scientific approach negates any potential bias, instead focusing on the facts. – Richard J. Bartlett

 The Best Travel Stroller: Full Reviews

 With its compact, lightweight design, the gb Pockit Air All Terrain Travel Stroller is perfect for travel.
 It weighs just 10.4 pounds and folds into an extremely compact handbag shape package that’s carry-on compliant.
-There’s no need to check it into the hold if you’re flying or worry that it might not reach your destination!
+There’s no need to check it into the hold if you’re flying with your baby or worry that it might not reach your destination!